eugenium/eugenium.github.io/Students/index.md

 share: false
 ---

 I am currently recruiting motivated PhD and Msc students.
 Please send me an informal inquiry to (belilove@mila.quebec) if you are interested with your CV and optionally a short (1 page max) description of motivations and research interests.
 In your email subject please put \[Recruiting\].
 Note I am not be able to respond to all emails.
+Students should demonstrate strong programming and math skills.
+Previous research experience, particularly in machine learning is a plus.
 Below I provide an idea and some references for general areas I am currently looking for students in, however I am open to supervising student proposals in other projects in Machine Learning and Computer Vision.